 The completion date is the date that you can pick up the keys to your new home and move in.
 Whilst you will probably be anxious to move toward this date, it is important that to avoid disappointment you do not make any commitments, such as booking a removal service, until the completion date has been fixed.
 We will advise you as soon as we are at a stage where the completion date can be arranged.

-On the completion date, we will transfer the balance of the purchase price and the seller’s solicitor will forward the title deeds in return.
+On the completion date, our residential property lawyers will transfer the balance of the purchase price and the seller’s solicitor will forward the title deeds in return.

 Stamp duty land tax is then paid, if applicable.
 Then, we will arrange to register the transfer of title with the Land Registry and, once the title is registered, arrange for the original document to be sent to your mortgage lender.
 This is the end of the conveyancing process.